Rising tide: youth crews bring fresh energy to the PIC Coastal Classic

 There’s something pretty special about seeing young sailors take on the PIC Coastal Classic.
 They’re out there doing what most of us dreamed about at their age, simply chasing the horizon.

 At the Russell wharf this morning, we caught up with two of the Kick crew, one of the teams that are quickly becoming the face of New Zealand’s next generation offshore.
-Skippered by Brendan Sands and sailing under the SSANZ banner, Kick brings together a mix of youth and experience that just works.
+Skippered by Brendan Sands and sailing under the SSANZ banner, Mount Gay Rum Division 2 Kick brings together a mix of youth and experience that just works.

 Two of the youngest on board came from Manly Sailing Club’s buzzing WASZP programme, the same one where Mathias Coutts, son of Sir Russell Coutts, helps coach and mentor young foiling sailors.
 That background showed.
 Even when the wind dropped and the sea turned glassy, the teens stayed sharp, trimming, helming, and calling tactics like old hands.